Shkirskiy/image_alignement/README.md

 - Create output directories in `../scripts_output/` hierarchy
 - Handle paths correctly when run from `scripts/` directory

+## Logging System

+All scripts use a centralized logging system (`logging_utils.py`):

+- Logs to **both console and `log.txt`** in `scripts_output/`
+- Includes timestamps for all operations
+- Persistent across pipeline runs (appends to existing log)
+- Useful for debugging and tracking pipeline progress
+- Worker processes safely write to shared log file

 ## JSON File Management

-The pipeline uses a single JSON file that is updated at each step:
+The pipeline uses a single JSON file (`particle_selections.json`) that is updated at each step:

 - Created by script 1 with particle selections
 - Updated by script 2 with CSV file paths